Mac Bootable Backup Software

 If you want to make reliable and exact duplicates of anything you can throw at it, this is the way to do it.
 It will be happy backing up petabytes of data, or complex folder hierarchies with arcane filesystem metadata, permissions, and ACL’s set, and reproduce an exact, indistinguishable, duplicate.

 If you already have a partial backup (for example, an out-of-date previously made clone, or even just a Finder copy between two folders) you can use Synchronization to create a clone faster than creating it from scratch.
 The beauty of this Synchronization in this case is that by using it the result is indistinguishable from an originally-made clone, it’s as good as a brand new clone, but it only copies the files are different between the source and destination.
-It also moves any files that are present on the destination and not in the source to the trash, besides protecting the first (root) directory of the destination.
+This is the backup method typically employed by most mac backup software.
 This is to allow you to have, for example, a bootable external disk which you also use for storage of other miscellaneous items.
-Since the root of the destination is protected from removing any items, anything else you are storing on that external will not be affected by any Syncs to that destination disk.
+Since the root will never have any items deleted from it, anything else you are storing on that external will not be affected by any Syncs to that destination disk.

 If you are working with your files and you make a mistake, you don’t want that mistake to be automatically reflected in your backups, but at the same time you do want to preserve the latest work you have done.
 So how can we preserve the good without also preserving the bad?

 The answer to this is Snapshots.
-Although it would be laborious, space consuming, and slow to make a complete clone of your stuff every time a backup is made (so say you had a 500GB internal drive, and your backup disk had 700GB of space available on it), then in normal circumstances you would be able to fit about one and a half clones onto your backup disk.
+Although it would be laborious and space consuming to make a complete clone of your stuff every time a backup is made.
+Say you had a 500GB internal drive, and your backup disk had 700GB of space available on it, then in normal circumstances you would be able to fit about one and a half clones onto your backup disk.
 Not very useful.

-By selecting Snapshots, Mac Backup Guru will employ some wizardry whereby you can fit a full apparent clone of your disk which contains 500GB of data and 1 million files in as little as 3GB, instead of the usual 500GB that would usually be needed.
+By selecting Snapshots, this mac backup software will employ some wizardry whereby you can fit a full apparent clone of your disk which contains 500GB of data and 1 million files in as little as 3GB, instead of the usual 500GB that would usually be needed.
 This will appear and act as an exact clone in every way.
 Even if you Get Info on it using the Finder it will tell you that it’s taking up 500GB of space.
-But because underneath the surface it is using hardlinks to the last backup that it made, it’s actually only storing fresh copies of the files that have been changed since the previous time a backup was made, and the rest are hardlinks to the previous backup.
+But because underneath the surface it is using hardlinks (basically advanced aliases) to the last backup that it made, it’s actually only storing fresh copies of the files that have been changed since the previous time a backup was made, and the rest are hardlinks to the previous backup.

 Can I make a backup while I’m using my system?

 Yes.
-It will happily run in the background and still make bootable backups of your filesystem.
+It will happily run in the background and still make bootable backups of your disk.

 Will Mac Backup Guru run my scheduled backups even if I have quit it?